Useful Notes / Aussies with Artillery

 If you want to tell an Australian soldier at a glance in most media depictions, look at their head gear.
 Namely, if they are jauntily wearing a wide brim 'slouch' hat, maybe with one side of the brim neatly pinned up, they're a 'Digger'; an Aussie soldier (i.e. not Air Force or Navy).
-Similarly, the camouflage colour scheme worn by Aussie troops is instantly recognisable once you know what to look for: it's been known as the "Jellybean Suit" for years.
-Army and Air Force troops wear the standard greeny-coloured uniform, while sailors wear a greyish pattern◊
+Similarly, for many years, the Aussie "jellybean" camouflage colour scheme was instantly recognisable once you knew what to look fornote

 - Australia's main rifle is a local version of the futuristic looking (but dating from the 1970s) Steyr AUG, originally from Austria, and the standard ADF sidearm is the FN Browning Hi-Power.

 - Prior to the Steyr, they used a local version of the FN FAL which they liked very much and preferred over the M16.
 It was used to devastating effect during Vietnam (the SASR went one step further, cutting down the barrels and converting it to fire full-auto by inserting a matchstick into the firing mechanism, nicknaming them "The Bitch").

 - The main light machine guns they use are the F89 Light Support Weapon (a licensed version of the FN Minimi, distinguishable from the FN version by its scope, complete lack of iron sights and having the longer FN MAG Flash suppressor on the end) and the MAG 58 (a licensed version of the FN MAG, with which the aussies have developed a novel way of firing on the move by using the left bipod leg as a foregrip while its still folded down) as for sniper rifles they use the SR-98 and AW50F (the AW and AW50 respectively, both have folding stocks and the AW50F further differs from the standard AW50 by having a madco barrel, which makes the AW50F look like a miniature Howitzer)

 - For anti-armour purposes they use M72 LAW disposable rocket launchers, Carl-Gustav Recoilless Rifles and have recently acquired 92 FGM-148 Javelin launchers.